liske/snmd-core/doc/about.rst

 About
 *****

-*snmd* uses HTML5 and JavaScript code to build a monitoring dashboard.
-Any data to be visualized needs to be published via MQTT.
+*snmd* uses HTML5 and JavaScript code to build dashboards visualizing monitoring and process states.
+Any data to be visualized needs to be available by a MQTT subscription.

 3rd party libraries